dokku/dokku/docs/deployment/zero-downtime-deploys.md

 - comments (lines starting with #)
 - empty lines

+!!! info
-> For Dockerfile and Docker Image based deploys, the file *must* be in the `WORKDIR` directory of the built image. `/app` is used by default as the root container directory for buildpack-based deploys.
+    For Dockerfile and Docker Image based deploys, the file *must* be in the `WORKDIR` directory of the built image. `/app` is used by default as the root container directory for buildpack-based deploys.

 ### Check instructions